 This coal car (above) represents Black Diamond’s mining history.
 Volunteers restored it and dedicated it to the town in 2004, the year Black Diamond celebrated its 75th anniversary of incorporation.
 Look for it on Black Diamond’s Main Street.

 For the last few years, Alberta has been experiencing a distillery boom and Eau Claire Distillery is the first of the independent craft distilleries here.
-Housed in a 1929 movie theatre, Eau Claire is currently open for retail sales and is offering a limited but superb menu of craft cocktails and food.
-Tours and tastings are not offered at this time.
+Housed in a 1929 movie theatre, Eau Claire is currently open for retail sales and offers a limited but superb menu of craft cocktails and food.

 113 Sunset Blvd.
 N.W., Turner Valley, 403-933-5404, eauclairedistillery.ca